Estimated reading time: 5 minutes

 Start Blogging on Your E-Commerce Website

 If you don’t already have a blog on your e-Commerce website, consider yourself officially behind the times.
 The benefits of blogging for e-Commerce are simply too great to ignore.
-And, given how inexpensive blogging has become and automation tools to help you promote your posts, there’s really not much excuse.
+And, given how inexpensive blogging has become and the automation tools to help you promote your posts, there’s really not much excuse.

 If time is an issue, consider outsourcing the writing to a content marketing agency that’s well-versed in SEO practices and can help every post make the biggest impact.
 The sooner you start, the sooner and longer you’ll get to enjoy the results.